rd--/blksc3/md/glossary.md

 ## Expression

+An expression is a program that can be evaluated to give an answer, and which may in addition perform an action having an effect.
+Expressions form a tree structure, the leaves of which are called atoms.

 ## Expression Blocks

 An expression block (also called a function block or a value block) is a block that answers an output value (at an output connector) and accepts one or more inputs (at input fields).